kevcodez/kevcodez-blog/docs/posts/2020-02-02-s3-maven-repository-gradle/README.md

 # Using an AWS S3 Bucket as your Maven repository in a Gradle project

-At our company, we are currently setting up a new infrastructure.
+At our company, we are currently redoing our entire application infrastructure.
-On our of big goals is to get rid of every self-managed instance.
+One of our big goals is to get rid of every self-managed instance.

 We already have dockerized applications and use [ECS](https://aws.amazon.com/ecs/).
 Application Docker images are stored in [Amazons Elastic Container Registry](https://aws.amazon.com/ecr).